Fluxonium Qubits in a Flip-Chip Package

 The modular approach allows classical and quantum elements to be fabricated separately, thereby protecting the qubits from unnecessary exposure to additional fabrication processes.
+It also improves device yield, since defective qubits do not affect the functionality of the carrier chip, and vice versa.
 Furthermore, instead of routing signals from the perimeter of the chip, interconnects can be made through its plane, reducing the overlap between individual circuit elements \cite{Yost2020Solid-stateVias}.
-The flip-chip package is also optimal for digital qubit control using SFQ pulses, where the carrier chip houses active SFQ-driving circuits, since the quasiparticles \cite{Catelani2011RelaxationQubits, Glazman2020BogoliubovQubits} generated on the carrier by the SFQ-circuits are isolated from the quantum chip \cite{Liu2023SingleModule}.
-To date, flip-chip packaging has been explored on transmon \cite{Koch2007Charge-insensitiveBox} and capacitively-shunted flux \cite{You2007Low-decoherenceQubit, Steffen2010High-coherenceQubit} qubits, demonstrating that the qubit performance is not limited in this architecture \cite{Li2021Vacuum-gapTechnology, Kosen2022BuildingProcessor, Jurcevic2021DemonstrationSystem, Gold2021EntanglementDevice}.
+The flip-chip package is also optimal for digital qubit control using SFQ pulses because the quasiparticles \cite{Catelani2011RelaxationQubits, Glazman2021BogoliubovQubits} generated on the active carrier chip by the SFQ circuits are isolated from the quantum chip \cite{Liu2023SingleModuleb}.
+To date, flip-chip packaging has been explored on transmon \cite{Koch2007Charge-insensitiveBox} and capacitively-shunted flux \cite{You2007Low-decoherenceQubit, Steffen2010High-coherenceQubit} qubits, demonstrating that the qubit performance is not limited by this architecture \cite{Rosenberg20173DQubits, Li2021Vacuum-gapTechnology, Kosen2022BuildingProcessor, Jurcevic2021DemonstrationSystem, Gold2021EntanglementDevice}.

-Over the past decade, the fluxonium circuit \cite{Manucharyan2009Fluxonium:Offsets} has emerged as a promising platform for superconducting quantum computing due to its extremely high coherence and strong anharmonicity \cite{Nguyen2019High-CoherenceQubit, Somoroff2021MillisecondQubit}.
-The latter gives fluxonium a clear advantage over the transmon due to the ability to define arbitrarily short gates without the concern of state leakage errors \cite{Chen2016MeasuringQubit}.
-Recent demonstrations of high fidelity single- and two-qubit gates \cite{Ficheux2021FastFluxoniums,Xiong2021ArbitraryShifts, Dogan2022DemonstrationGate, Moskalenko2022HighCoupler, Bao2021Fluxonium:Operations} have given way to exploring methods of scaling up fluxonium-based systems \cite{Nguyen2022ScalableProcessorb}.
+Over the past decade, the fluxonium circuit \cite{Manucharyan2009Fluxonium:Offsets} has emerged as a promising platform for superconducting quantum computing due to its extremely high coherence and strong anharmonicity \cite{Nguyen2019High-CoherenceQubit, Somoroff2023MillisecondQubit}.
+The latter gives fluxonium a clear advantage over the transmon since the concern of state leakage errors \cite{Chen2016MeasuringQubit} is mitigated when using arbitrarily short gates.
+Recent demonstrations of high fidelity single- and two-qubit gates \cite{Ficheux2021FastFluxoniums,Xiong2022ArbitraryShifts, Dogan2023Two-FluxoniumGate, Moskalenko2022HighCoupler, Bao2021Fluxonium:Operations, Ding2023High-FidelityCoupler} have given way to exploring methods of scaling up fluxonium-based systems \cite{Nguyen2022ScalableProcessorb}.
 One such method that has not been experimentally realized is embedding fluxonium in a multi-chip module (MCM).